robertopsouto/cuda_training/1_fundamental_cuda_optimization/README.md

 ## 1 - Matrix Row/Column Sums

-Your first task is to create a simple matrix row and column sum application in CUDA.
+Your first Assignment is to create a simple matrix row and column sum application in CUDA.
 The code skeleton is already given to you in `matrix_sums.cu`.
 Edit that file, paying attention to the `FIXME` locations so that the output runs such as:

 ```
 row sums correct!